 You should consider contacting DriveMoz, a Facebook group and community that has many benefits for its members.
-It is specifically focused on assisting travelers to Mozambique, with their preparations and offers guidance before departure and during your travels within Mozambique.
-Click here for further information.
+It is specifically focused on assisting travellers to Mozambique, with their preparations and offers guidance before departure and during your travels within Mozambique.

 Please do not drive after dark as there are a lot of unroadworthy vehicles on the road without lights or reflectors.
 Pedestrians can also be a problem as most villages are alongside the road.
 With the increasing number of Mozambicans privately owning cars, traffic volumes in and around Maputo can be horrendous during the city's rush hours.
-For peace of mind try and avoid driving through the city during the following periods: 07h00 to 10h00 and 15h00 to 19h00.
+For peace of mind try and avoid driving through the city during the following periods: 7am to 10am and 3pm to 7pm.

 Fill your car at the border (Komatipoort) or in Swaziland at Siteki.
 Petrol is cheaper in South Africa and Swaziland.
 Both unleaded petrol and diesel are available in Maputo, Macia and Bilene.
 All major petrol stations take cards.